First Year Housing: Frequently Asked Questions

 May I request a roommate?

-Roommate requests must be mutual and designated on your
+Roommate preferences must be mutual and designated on your

 What's a triple and how are students assigned to one?